GabrieleDiCorato/aida-challenge/README.md

 ## Contributing

-This is a group challenge project, and it's not open to exernal contributions.
+This is a group challenge project, and it's not open to external contributions.
 Suggestions and feedback are welcome!
 Feel free to:
 - Open issues for bugs or questions
 - Share ideas for data analysis approaches